ksullivan27/Projects/Final_Project/README.md

 # NLP
 CIS 5300

 This is my portion of the CIS 5300 NLP final project.
-The tennis data and project inspiration came from the following project:
+The tennis data and inspiration came from the following project:
 - Tie-breaker: Using language models to quantify gender bias in sports journalism (2016)
 - by Liye Fu, Cristian Danescu-Niculescu-Mizil, and Lillian Lee
 - Cornell University